beesearch/bee-backend/README.md

 ```

-Passwords are hashed using bcrypt : https://github.com/ncb000gt/node.bcrypt.js, following these recomendations : [How To Safely Store A Password](http://codahale.com/how-to-safely-store-a-password/).
+Passwords are hashed using [bcrypt](https://github.com/ncb000gt/node.bcrypt.js), following these recomendations : [How To Safely Store A Password](http://codahale.com/how-to-safely-store-a-password/).

 To get an access token, launch a POST request on /oauth/token: